arduino/docs-content/content/arduino-cloud/10.education/01.shared-spaces/content.md

 ## Benefits of Shared Spaces

 Shared spaces were created primarily for an educational audience where collaboration, access to learning materials and efficient class management are of high importance.
-Here’s how shared spaces can improve your teaching experience of hands-on projects using Arduino tools
+Here’s how shared spaces can improve your teaching experience of hands-on projects using Arduino tools.

 ### Sharing Learning Materials with your space members